mohit2978/MERN-stack/Namaste React/Ep-10 jo dikhta hai voh bikta hai/Notes/0000notes.md

 tailwind is having initial learning curve!!
 Once you start using CSS more and more in tailwind ,it will be easier!!

+use `tailwind Intellisense` Extension in VScode

+in tailwind

+sm-small

+md-medium

+lg- large

+xl- extra large

+2xl- double extra large

+p-padding

+m-margin

+in `flex` can put `item-center` to put items in center and then can give `gap-<number>` togive gaps between items!!